 A common behavior we can note on a Process Flow is to have several repetitions of the same Step.
 Sometimes the same step appears several times in a row (that typically happens when we get the logs from an application which polls regularly for a status change), but it is also possible to have a kind of loop between several different steps.
 Making a unique count enables us to remove these repetitions and to see the global consistency between Process Flow and Step Names.

 Having a view of the distribution of this count is also interesting.
-The one below looks perfect as it’s a Normal one:

 Calculating the Data Time Range